barrucadu/memo.barrucadu.co.uk/memos/c-is-not-turing-complete.markdown

 tags: c, programming, semantics
 date: 2017-02-01
 audience: C programmers & language lawyers.
-epistemic_status: Based on my interpretation of the C11 spec.
 notice: Because of how pointers are defined in the C standard, an isolated C program is equivalent in computational power to a pushdown automata.
 ---